apify-projects/apify-orchestrator/README.md

 Most of the following features are opt-in: you can use just the ones you need.

-- Automatic **memory management**: start a Run when there is enough memory available on the selected account.
+- Automatic **resources management**: start a Run when there is enough memory and Actor jobs available on the selected account.

 - Store the Runs in progress in the Key Value Store and **resume** them after a resurrection, avoiding starting a new, redundant Run.